BOUNDLESS CAREERS

 Boundless Careers is a practice focused on career development infrastructure in the creative and cultural sector.

 The work sits at the intersection of career development theory, research, and lived creative practice.
-It supports organisations to think more clearly about how creative careers are shaped, supported, and sustained under conditions of uncertainty.
+It supports organisations to think more clearly and consistently about how creative careers are shaped, supported, and sustained under conditions of uncertainty and change, drawing on patterns observed across different contexts within the sector.

 How this work approaches career difficulty

-• Career difficulty is treated as a systemic condition, not an individual failure.
+Career difficulty is understood as a systemic condition, not an individual failure

-• Creative careers are understood as non-linear and cumulative over time, shaped by repeated transitions, constraints & adaptations rather than steady progression.
+Creative careers are understood as non-linear and cumulative over time, developing through repeated adaptation over time rather than steady progression.

 How the practice works with organisations